kjnh10/pcm/README.md

 [test]
   timeout_sec=2

-  [test.compile_command.cpp]  # for tt command, you can change the compile command by --cc option. like 'pcm tt -c 1 -cc fast' default = """
+  [test.compile_command.cpp]  # for tt command, you can change the compile command by --compile_config or -cc option. like 'pcm tt -c 1 -cc fast' default = """
             g++ {srcpath} -o {outpath} \
             -std=c++14 \